djlampert/PyHSPF/README.txt

 Installation: Extract the source zip files, then open a command prompt, navigate to the PyHSPF directory, and run "python setup.py install."
-I am providing a few pre-built distributions in addition, although these cannot be guaranteed to port to different machines.
+I am providing a few pre-built distributions for Windows, although these cannot be guaranteed to port to different machines.
 The binaries can be rebuilt using the open source GNU compiler collection (other compilers may work but are untested).
 The HSPF13 folder contains the